solo-io/solo-kit/pkg/code-generator/schemagen/README.md

 A tool used to generate validation schemas for Kubernetes CRDs

 ## Validation Schemas
-Custom Resources in Kubernetes support [defining a structural schema](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/#specifying-a-structural-schema), which is validated during creation and updates.
+Custom Resources in Kubernetes support [defining a structural schema](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/#specifying-a-structural-schema), which is validated on writes (ie create and update).
 V1 CRDs (required in Kube 1.22 and beyond) require validation schemas.
 These schemas provide syntax validation (ie does the configuration respect the API structure).

 ## Options
 `crdDirectory` - Path to the directory where CRDs will be read from and written to